OlliSaarikivi/homepage/cv.md

 Developed a novel gradient aggregation technique for massively distributed ML training and contributed it to Uber's Horovod training library.

-Lead the CHET/EVA projects to build a compilers for neural networks on homomorphic encryption.
+Lead the CHET/EVA projects to make homomorphic encryption accessible to non-cryptographers with compilers and better tooling.

 Developed frontend, backend and optimizations for a stream comprehension compiler.
 Improved pattern matching code generation in the SCOPE query language for the Cosmos Big Data platform.

 **Aalto University**, Department of Computer Science